What Really Happened to Jasper Taylor?

 As Taylor matured into a young adult, however, he developed a profound manic depression that would sometimes allow him to work feverishly and other times would cripple him for weeks or months.

-Another incident occurred when the two of them were set to travel to Paris for a physics conference, at which the pair was to present a paper that they had written together and to accept the prestigious Andersen Award.
+Another incident occurred when the two were set to travel to Paris for a physics conference.
+At the conference, the pair was to present a paper that they had written together and accept the prestigious Andersen Award.

 Taylor, on that trip, first discovered alcohol.

 “The way I heard it was that he’d become obsessed with trying absinthe.
 He’d heard stories and he wanted to try it for himself.
-They landed in Paris and he immediately went off to the Moulin Rouge or someplace to try it.
+They landed in Paris, and he immediately went to the Moulin Rouge or somewhere else to try it.
 He didn’t make the conference.
 Toshe delivered their talk and accepted the award on behalf of both of them.
 He even missed his flight back to Cascadia.
 It was a disaster.”

 What followed were what some friends of Taylor have described as his “lost years”.